Yi-hongWang/Stringy-Numerator/readme.md

 ## Files

-1. **functionsHEFT.wl**: Contains all the defined functions used for symbolic computations.
+1. [functionsHEFT.wl](functionsHEFT.wl): Contains all the defined functions used for symbolic computations.
-2. **HEFT-numerators.nb**: Includes usage examples demonstrating how to call the functions and their expected outputs.
+2. [HEFT-numerators.nb](HEFT-numerators.nb): Includes usage examples demonstrating how to call the functions and their expected outputs.
+3.  [numerator-six-gluons.txt](numerator-six-gluons.txt): the numerator for the emission of six gluons.
+Size of the file 342555.
+4.  [numerator-seven-gluons.txt](numerator-seven-gluons.txt): the numerator for the emission of seven gluons.
+Size of the file 3816849.
+3. [numerator-eight-gluons.txt](numerator-eight-gluons.txt): the numerator for the emission of eight gluons.
+Size of the file 47372948.

 ## How to Use

 Open `functionsHEFT.wl` in Mathematica and evaluate the entire notebook to load all functions.

-## Functions
+### Functions

 The functions provided are function of `Ngluons` the number of the emitted gluons and `P` the momentum of the incoming massive particle